ngi-automation/truseq_pcr-free_legacy/README.md

 ## Protocol ##

-See the NGI Stockholm/SciLifeLab [Standard Operating Procedure][sop].
+An abridged version of the old NGI Stockholm/SciLifeLab SOP can be accessed [here][sop] and should contain the neccessary instructions to set up and run the robot protocol.

 ## License ##
 > Licensed under the Apache License, Version 2.0 (the "License");